-If you haven’t heard of urinary incontinence you’re lucky because it is the involuntary leakage of urine – an individual urinates when they do not want to.
+If you have not heard of urinary incontinence, you are lucky.
+Urinary incontinence is the involuntary leakage of urine – an individual urinates when they do not want to.
 Urinary incontinence is a common problem that affects many people.
 It is most common in individuals following a pelvic surgery, common in women during pregnancy or following childbirth and during menopause, and for men dealing with prostate health issues.
-Some individuals go through as many as four to six disposable pads a day and the leaking probably isn’t enough to need adult diapers.
-There are some really innovative products to absorb leakage, however, we propose taking control of your bladder and treat the root problem of urinary incontinence.
+Some individuals go through as many as four to six disposable pads a day and the leaking probably is not enough to need adult diapers.
+There are some innovative products to absorb leakage, however, we propose taking control of your bladder and treat the root problem of urinary incontinence.

 There are over 3.3 million Canadians experiencing urinary incontinence.
 It is important to note that urinary incontinence is not a disease, but an indicator or symptom of something else going on in the body.
-Many individuals with neurological disorders or spinal-cord injuries suffer from urinary incontinence along with 10% of six-year-old children, 1 in 4 women middle-aged or older, and 15% of all men aged 60 years and over.
-Furthermore, many young adult women experience urinary incontinence during pregnancy or during childbirth.
+Many individuals with neurological disorders or spinal-cord injuries suffer from urinary incontinence, with 10% of six-year-old children, 1 in 4 women middle-aged or older, and 15% of all men aged 60 years and over.
+Furthermore, many young adult women experience urinary incontinence during pregnancy and/or childbirth.

 - Fanny Pants Underwear